Dragonlance Chronicles

 Tracy Hickman

 Margaret Weis and Tracy Hickman published their first novel in the Dragonlance Chronicles series, Dragons of Autumn Twilight, in 1984.
-More than thirty-five years later, they have collaborated on more than thirty novels together in many different fantasy worlds.
-Hickman is currently working with his son, Curtis Hickman, for The VOID, creating stories and designs for whole-body, fully immersive VR experience.
-Weis teaches the competitive dog-racing sport flyball.
-She and Hickman are working on future novels in this series.
+More than thirty-five years later, they have collaborated on over thirty novels set in many different fantasy worlds.
+Hickman is currently creating new realms of adventure on the cutting edge of global entertainment.
+Weis and Hickman are working on future novels in the Dragonlance series.
 More by Tracy Hickman

 Decorative Carat